MichaelHinrichs/Gamemaker-Sharp/README.md

 The point of this project, quite simply, is to get existing Game Maker users started with "real programming" more comfortably.
 There's still a slight learning curve, yes, but I plan on remedying that with the help of the guides on [the wiki](https://github.com/Radfordhound/Gamemaker-Sharp/wiki).
 I hope to help Game Maker users move on more easily! :)

-##Wait?
+## Wait?
 It's like Game Maker, but it's free?
 Is this legal?
 O.o
 While I'm no lawyer, I see no reason why it wouldn't be!
 This project contains 100% custom code that simply "looks like" GML.
 It isn't GML, it's just designed to pretend that it is to make porting Game Maker games easier.
 And, of course, I'm allowed to distribute my own content!

 The best way I can describe this project's legality is that it's relationship to Game Maker/GML is as to Mono's relationship with .NET.
 Both .NET and Game Maker are copy-righted pieces of work.
 However, while both Mono and GM-Sharp act a lot like their inspiration, they're not and are custom pieces of code from the ground up.
 And how's Mono doing, you may ask?
 Amazingly!
 Millions of projects around the world are using it, and Microsoft themselves (Creator of the .NET framework Mono seemingly "copied.") has acknowledged it multiple times.
 Quite simply, as greedy as a company may be, there's no way to copy-right custom work they didn't produce!
 It's not theirs!
 They can't own it.

 This isn't like taking an official picture of Mickey Mouse and claiming it's yours.
 This is more like making your own picture of a mouse with light-brites which somewhat resembles mickey, claiming you made **the image**, and stating that it was inspired by Mickey.
 It's your own work, whether it takes inspiration or not!
 And while I can't give expert legal advice, there's no reason why that shouldn't be allowed in my opinion.

-##What license is this under?
+## What license is this under?
 The MIT license.
 Yeah, that's right.
 MIT.
 Essentially, you can go crazy with it so long as you follow it's super-small list of simple terms. ;)

 The only exception being that, while under the MIT license you technically *could* sell this engine... well... just don't.
 Trust me. **You want to sell games made with this?
 Go right on ahead!** You can sell games made with MonoGame, which this is built off of (And basically is, in a sense.).
 So there's no reason you can't here as well! **But selling the actual engine?
 Nnoooooo.
 Don't do that.
 Trust me.**

 For more information, see [the license](https://github.com/Radfordhound/Gamemaker-Sharp/blob/master/LICENSE).

-##More README content coming soon!